 The museum has nine galleries that trace London’s history from prehistoric times to 2012.
 The highlights for me were the London Burning installation that explores the Great Fire of London, the model of Shakespeare’s Globe, the Victorian time’s gallery and some of the beautiful costumes.

 There is now also a second branch located in the Docklands that covers the history of life along the riverfront

 Entry is free, and it’s open every day from 10-6 pm.
 Check out the London museums website for more details.

 How: Main Museum – 5 mins walk from Barbican or St Paul’s

-If you find yourself in London between Thursday and Saturday a trip to south-east London’s Borough market is a great stop for foodies.
-While not everything is bargain basement priced the food is amazing and well worth the cost.
+If you find yourself in London between Thursday and Saturday, a trip to south-east London’s Borough Market is a great stop for foodies.
+While not everything is bargain basement priced the food is fantastic and well worth the cost.

 The market is one of the oldest and largest in the city and has plenty to offer everyone from the sweet-toothed to the cheese-fiend, especially the cheese fiend!
 So much cheese – don’t miss Neal’s Yard Dairy.
 Check out this article by food travel blogger Mark Weins on the best cheap eats at the market.

 When: The full Market operates Wed-Sat between 10am-5pm (6pm on Fri).
-The market is closed on Sundays – partially open on Mon-Tues.
+Closed on Sundays – partially open on Mon-Tues.

 Where: 8 Southwark Street, London